ivadomed/model-spinal-rootlets/README.md

 A new labeling of the D2 dataset with spinal level-depending values has been conducted.
 As a result of uncertainty, five images were excluded.
 The resultant Dataset D3 comprises 33 images, including 31 for training and 2 for testing (same as D2).
 This dataset features a subject mean age of XX and incorporates spinal level-specific spinal nerve segmentation.

 A five-fold training of nnUNet 3d_fullres model has been conducted for 1000 epochs, dice scores were between 0.4 and 0.6.
-It's worth noting that no post-processing techniques led to an increase in scores under these conditions.
+No post-processing techniques led to an increase in scores under these conditions.
 Upon reviewing the progress.png graph, a subsequent training was conducted with 2000 epochs.
 This decision was based on the observation that the plateau had not been reached within the first 1000 epochs.
 The second training yielded a dice score also ranging between 0.4 and 0.6.
 However, it exhibited more folds with scores